The Private Equity Review: United Kingdom

 New rules on marketing funds in Europe

 On 1 August 2019, the cross-border directive on distribution of collective investment undertakings and a related regulation came into force across the EU.
-Both pieces of legislation (together, the Omnibus Legislation) will start to apply following a period of two years (i.e., from 2 August 2021).
-The key changes under the Omnibus Legislation include:
+Both pieces of legislation started to apply from 2 August 2021, following a period of two years.
+The key changes under the new rules include:

 - permitting authorised EU managers to undertake certain defined 'pre-marketing' activities, with a view to testing investors' interest in an investment fund, prior to obtaining a marketing passport for that fund.
 An AIFMD marketing passport will not be required where no subscription documents (including in draft form) are distributed, and no final form constitutional or offering documents are distributed to investors;

 - EU managers will be required to notify their home state regulator within two weeks of commencing pre-marketing in any EU Member State;

 - a formal limitation on managers' ability to rely on reverse solicitation, where a subscription within 18 months of the commencement of any pre-marketing activity will be deemed to have resulted from active marketing, triggering the passporting requirement under the AIFMD;

 - allowing for the discontinuation of marketing and the removal of funds from EU regulators' registers (subject to certain conditions being met, including conditions relating to investor participation levels); and

 - requiring EU managers seeking to appoint a third party to carry out pre-marketing on their behalf to ensure that such third party is a Markets in Financial Instruments Directive (MIFID) investment firm (or a tied agent of a MIFID investment firm, a Capital Requirements Directive IV credit institution, an Undertakings for Collective Investment in Transferable Securities management company or another EU AIFM).